Convergence Analysis of the Random Bisection Method: Arbitrary root distribution

-Taking the supremum over $t\in[0,1]$ on the left-hand side and observing that the right-hand side tends to $0$ by \Cref{thm - root_conv} shows the desired conclusion. \end{proof}
+for all $\varepsilon>0$.
+Taking the supremum over $t\in[0,1]$ finally yields the desired conclusion. \end{proof}

-As a last corollary to this section, we are finally able to conclude that the length $\ell_n$ will eventually shrink at each step by an average factor of approximately $1-2(\mu -\mu^2 - \sigma^2)$, no matter the starting distribution of the root $r_0$ in the interval $[0,1]$ and the choice of distribution for the cuts $c_n$.
+As a last corollary to this section, we finally conclude that the length $\ell_n$ will eventually shrink at each step by an average factor of approximately $1-2(\mu -\mu^2 - \sigma^2)$, as long as the initial root $r_0$ is absolutely continuous and the cuts $c$ satisfy $\mathbb{P}[0<c<1]>0$.